 People who have money dysmorphia live with the mentality of a broke person.
 They feel poor even though they are not.
-They think they can’t afford anything, even when it’s budgeted for.
+This person thinks they can’t afford anything, even when it’s budgeted for.
 They might go to purchase an item or book a trip that they’ve saved for, and their first thought is, “You can’t afford this!”
 Even when they can.

 Money dysmorphia also shows up as not trusting yourself.

 Let’s say that for a long time you couldn’t trust yourself with money.
 You overspent and had bad money habits, but you got yourself out from under it.
 You’ve been working for a long time to make yourself financially secure.
 You now make great financial decisions, and you accomplish your goals.
 Yet when a big financial decision shows up, you do not trust yourself to make it.